 The company that makes watches for American presidents, has re-released its classic Nautical model.
-First released as a faithful recreation of the 1960s diver and then re-issued around two years ago in an almost the same shape (but with a different movement), this new Vulcain Nautical DLC (Ref.
+First released as a faithful recreation of the 1960s diver and then re-issued around two years ago in almost the same shape (but with a different movement), this new Vulcain Nautical DLC (Ref.
 100152.024LDLC) version gets more modern look with its mid-sized stainless steel body treated with scratch-resistant DLC coating.
 Still, it loses something in the process.

 Like its predecessor, the Nautical DLC is powered by a high-tech-looking Cricket Caliber V-10 hand-wound movement that sports a built-in mechanical alarm module.
-In the 1960s, when the watch was issued as a response to Jaeger-LeCoultre’s iconic Deep Sea diver, the complication was more useful since it greatly decreased risks of running out of oxygen by going off at a precisely selected moment and buzzing on your wrist for as long as 20 seconds.
+In the 1960s, when the watch was issued as a response to Jaeger-LeCoultre’s iconic Deep Sea diver, the complication was more useful since it greatly decreased the risks of running out of oxygen by going off at a precisely selected moment and buzzing on your wrist for as long as 20 seconds.

 The secret to it was, of course, the case.
-Designed by a certain Ervin Piquerez in 1950s (his company Ervin Piquerez SA designed a number of highly water-resistant cases for such watchmakers as JLC), the case was constructed in such a way as to make the alarm hearable deep under water while still allowing for the watch to be water resistant (this particular model, for example, is rated for a whole 300 meters: not a small task for a timekeeper of such functionality).
+Designed by a certain Ervin Piquerez in the 1950s (his company Ervin Piquerez SA designed a number of highly water-resistant cases for such watchmakers as JLC), the case was constructed in such a way as to make the alarm hearable deep underwater while still allowing for the watch to be water-resistant (this particular model, for example, is rated for a whole 300 meters: not a small task for a timekeeper of such functionality).

-The first of all, they are here for the purpose of creating a homage to or a faithful recreation of a model that was released back in 1960s when there were no compact diving computers to warn a diver of his or her empty oxygen tank or to give information on how slow the ascent must be executed after a dive to a certain depth.
+First of all, they are here for the purpose of creating a homage to or a faithful recreation of a model that was released back in the 1960s when there were no compact diving computers to warn a diver of his or her empty oxygen tank or to give information on how slow the ascent must be executed after a dive to a certain depth.
 If you are still curious, however, you can consult the manual that comes with every watch (although Vulcain still warns you honestly that the tables are as accurate as they could be made 50-60 years ago and you should use more modern data for such calculations).